thesamim/TickTickSync/README.md

 - Moving Tasks between Projects is now supported.
 Please see [Task movement documentation](https://github.com/thesamim/TickTickSync/wiki/Documentation#moving-tasks).
 - Moving Tasks between Parents is now supported.
 - Due dates accommodate times, times are no longer stripped in Obsidian.

-## Notes
+- Mobile Compatible.

+> 🚩
+>## **Very Important**
+>
+> If you share a vault between Desktop and Mobile, it is critical that you use the same vault structure and TickTickSync settings everywhere you use your TickTick account.
+Differences
+> (eg: different folders, different default files, different default projects, etc) will cause unpredictable results.
+>
+> 🚩
+>
+> ⚠️
+>## CAUTION!
+>
+> Logging in: Because of the changes for Mobile, the login method has changed.
+You will now be required to enter your UserId and Password.
+> The credentials are **NOT** saved, they are only used to get a login token.
+You will only be asked to login again if the
-> :warning:
+> token expires.
-> # CAUTION!
+>
-> The previous method of handling task status handling was in competition with the Tasks plugin handling of
+> The previous method of handling task status was in competition with the Tasks plugin status handling.
-> task status.
 For now: task status handling is deferred to the Tasks plugin.
 Which means updates to task status
 > are handled on update, or during Synchronization rather than immediately.
 >
 > Please see the [New Date Handling caution in documentation.](https://github.com/thesamim/TickTickSync/wiki/Documentation#new-date-handling)
 >
 > It is possible to create duplicate projects/lists in TickTick.
 TickTickSync will show a warning and ask you to rename/move one of the duplicates because duplicate lists mess up synchronization.
 All synchronization will stop until the issue is handled.
 >
+> I **believe** I have taken care of the bugs that have been causing duplicate tasks, or unwanted task moves between files.
+Because of the tremendous data loss this was causing,
+> TickTickSync will now warn you if duplicate tasks are found and will prevent further Syncing until the issue is resolved.
+If you keep seeing duplicate warning **PLEASE** open an [issue](https://github.com/thesamim/TickTickSync/issues) with as much detail as possible.
+>
+>
-> :warning:
+> ⚠️

+## Notes
 1. TickTickSyn [back ups](https://github.com/thesamim/TickTickSync/wiki/Documentation#backup-ticktick-data) are now CSV files that are compatible with TickTick's "Import Backups."
 2. **All Task Deletion operations must be confirmed.** In the fullness of time, when we get out of Beta, this might be a preference item.
 For now it's compulsory.
 3. TickTick lists are referred to as Projects in the plugin, and throughout documentation.